PuppedToy/bitbloq-backend/README.md

 ## How to run

 1. Run `nvm use 6` to ensure you are using NodeJS v6
-2. Run MongoDB on [Windows](https://docs.mongodb.com/tutorials/install-mongodb-on-windows/#run-mongodb-community-edition) or Ubuntu: `sudo service mongod start` You can also just execute `sudo mongod`, but remember not to run Mongo as root on production enviroment.
+2. Run MongoDB on [Windows](https://docs.mongodb.com/tutorials/install-mongodb-on-windows/#run-mongodb-community-edition) or Ubuntu: `sudo service mongod start`.
+You can also just execute `sudo mongod`, but remember not to run Mongo as root on production enviroment.
 3. Execute `node index.js` in base path.

 ## I have successfully ran backend.
 What now?